 The spark plug should be replaced each year to ensure the engine starts easier and runs better.
-Spark plug gap should be .025 in.
 Ignition timing is fixed and nonadjustable.

-- Loosen the 3 screws on the cylinder cover.
+- Loosen 3 screws on cylinder cover.

-- Remove the cylinder cover.
+- 2. Remove the cylinder cover.

-- Pull off the spark plug boot,
+- 3. Pull off the spark plug boot.

-- Remove spark plug from cylinder and discard.
+- 4. Remove spark plug from cylinder and discard.

 - Replace with Champion CJ-7Y spark plug and tighten securely with a 3/4 inch socket wrench.
-Spark plug gap should be 0.025 inches.
+Spark plug gap should be 0.025 in.

-- Reinstall the spark plug boot.
+- 6. Reinstall the spark plug boot.

 - Reinstall the cylinder cover and 3 screws.
 Tighten securely.